 On this page, you will find more information about the entry requirements for our bachelor programme.
 You can find more information about the application and selection procedure here.

-As a rule, you are eligible to apply for our bachelor programme if you have obtained or will obtain a secondary school diploma such as the Dutch vwo diploma, an hbo propedeuse or a foreign equivalent.
+As a rule, you are eligible to apply for our bachelor programme if you have obtained or will obtain a secondary school diploma such as the Dutch vwo-diploma, a hbo-propedeuse or a foreign equivalent.

 If you have doubts about your eligibility, please refer to the list of most common diplomas granting you access to studies at a research university.
 Whether or not your diploma is at the required level, will be determined upon receipt of your application and documents.
-We cannot guarantee your eligibility via email or phone.
+We cannot guarantee your eligibility via email.

 If you have not graduated yet on the day of application, you can apply with a diploma statement in your application.